 The liquids should be comfortable to touch and to hold in the mouth.

 Tilakalkodaka – Sesame seed paste with water –

 Dantaharsha – tingling of the teeth,

 Dantachala – shaky teeth, and

-disease of the mouth caused by Vata, Gandusha with water mixed with sesame seed paste – either lukewarm or cold, is useful.
+Diseases of the mouth caused by Vata, Gandusha with sesame seed paste mixed with water – either lukewarm or cold, is useful.
 5

 Taila (sesame oil), Mamsarasa (meat soup), Ghrita (ghee) Ksheera (cow milk)